Praveshjain-git/dgcc-club.github.io/README.md

       gem install bundler jekyll --user

 ## Setup
+1. `git clone git@github.com:DGCC-Club/dgcc-club.github.io.git` to clone the repo using SSH.
-1. While in cloned folder, run:
+2. While in cloned folder, run:

        bundle install

-2. Then, to start Jekyll, run:
+3. Then, to start Jekyll, run:

        bundle exec jekyll serve --livereload
+       OR
+       bundle exec jekyll server --watch

-3. Navigate to `localhost:4000` to view the output of the site.
+5. Navigate to `localhost:4000` to view the output of the site.

 ## Contribution
 Add your data to `_data/team.yml` and send a PR to this repo.
 Once the PR is merged with all test cases passed, it will automatically be reflected on the website.